oliviax727/phd-programs/README.md

-# phd-programs
+# PhD Programs

-General program dump and scratch book for the PhD repository
+General program dump and scratch book for the PhD repository.